pocorall/scaloid-apidemos/README.md

 ## Prerequisites

-* Maven 3.0.5
+* Maven 3.2 or above
-* Android SDK
+* Android SDK Level 16
-  - Both SDK Level 8 and the most recent version should be installed.

-Scaloid-ApiDemos requires Android API Level 16 and above.
+Scaloid-ApiDemos requires Android API Level 16 or above.
-Please note that this is just a requirement of Scaloid-ApiDemos project.
-**Scaloid supports Android API Level 8 and above.**
+**Please note that Scaloid supports Android API Level 10 or above.**

 ## How to build

 This is a maven project.
 Issue `mvn package` to build, and `mvn android:deploy` to deploy on your virtual device.

-### Troubleshooting

-#### Error `ANDROID-904-002: Found aidl files: Count = 0`
-The environment variable `ANDROID_HOME` is incorrect.

 ### Roadmap